atrosekta/rust-electrical-wiki/content/fullbook.md

 - Detection range is about 11m or 3.5 square foundation.
 - Can be set to Include/Exclude Authorized and Others.
 With TC auth, look at the sensor and hold Use(`E`).
 - Requires line of sight, except a player crouching under a half height floor can be seen by the sensor from above.
 It can also be built to see through walls, floors and roofs.
+- The only deployables that can block the HBHF are, Lockers, Vending Machines, Chippy Machine, Large Water Catcher, Oil Refinery and the deck of the Large Pool.
 - Only outputs an amount of power equal to the number of people it detects, meaning if Power Out is connected to a Counter, set to Show Passthrough, the Counter will display the number of people the HBHF is detecting.
 - Will detect all scientist types including ones riding in the CH47.